mhvk/screens/docs/tutorials/infer_phys_pars.rst

 Constraints on physical parameters
 ==================================

-These are the physical parameters of interest: the position angle of the screen :math:`\xi`, the pulsar's longitude of ascending node :math:`\Omega_\mathrm{p}`, the pulsar's orbital inclination :math:`i_\mathrm{p}`, the distance to the pulsar :math:`d_\mathrm{p}`, the distance to the screen :math:`d_\mathrm{s}`, and the velocity of the lens :math:`v_\mathrm{lens}`.
-Let's first consider the general case in which all six of these are unknown.
+Let's first consider the general case in which none of the six physical parameters of interest are known.
 Since the fit only provides five constraints, not all six physical parameters will have a unique solution.
 The absolute-value operation in the model equation causes further non-uniqueness of the solution.
-Nevertheless, it is possible to constrain some of the parameters, and derive relation between the remaining ones.
+Nevertheless, it is possible to constrain some of the parameters, and derive relations between the remaining ones.

 The position angle of the screen
 --------------------------------

 The first physical parameter to infer from the free parameters of our model is the position angle of the screen :math:`\xi`.
 This parameter can be computed from the fitted phase offset of Earth's orbital velocity signature :math:`\chi_\mathrm{E}` and the known orientation of Earth's orbit (:math:`i_\mathrm{E}` and :math:`\Omega_\mathrm{E}`), using the equation